dbcls/graphdbs/docs/index.rst

-Graph databases and triplestores
+Graph databases
 ===================

-There are plethora of implementations for graph databases triplestores (RDF stores).
+There are plethora of implementations for graph databases and triplestores (RDF stores).

 See https://graphdb.dbcls.jp/ for the details of the list.